 All premiums for this coverage are paid by you with after-tax dollars through payroll deduction.
 MetLife insures and administers this coverage and processes your enrollment form.
-Contact MetLife (see "Contact Information" in the Reference Information section).
+Contact MetLife (see "Contact Information" in the Reference Information section) for more information about Long-Term Care Insurance.

 Claims for Long Term Care Insurance are administered by MetLife.
 In the event that you have a claim, contact MetLife directly.
-See "Contact Information" in the Reference Information section).
+See "Contact Information" in the Reference Information section.)